STATUS : SJR103 WAS PASSED OUT OF THE SENATE STATE AFFAIRS COMMITTEE AND WILL BE HEARD ON THE SENATE FLOOR NEXT, MOST LIKELY THE WEEK OF 3/3.

 How do I take action?

-You can participate in one of the below actions to have an impact as an individual.
 ICA will continue to submit comments on issues as a representative of its members.
 Watch this page for opportunities to either sign on or submit individual comments.